MouseLand/facemap/README.md

 ++++ for multiple days of recordings ++++

 after choosing ROIs for a set of movies (seen in drop-down), click "save ROI and processing settings". load the next set of files and save settings.
-Then choose "Batch Process ROIs"
+Then choose "Batch Process ROIs."
+A list of any groups of files you've saved to since opening the GUI shows up.
+The groups of files are labelled by the last movie folder\file in the set of files.

 # pupil computation